-There’s a lot at stake if you are arrested and charged with a crime in South Carolina.
+There’s a lot at stake if you are arrested and charged with a crime in Lexington, SC.
 A conviction can put your life and liberty on the line.
-In addition to steep fines and jail time, you could also lose your job, access to your children and face limited opportunities for the future.
+In addition to steep fines and jail time, you could also lose your job, access to your children, and face limited opportunities for the future.

-Talking to an experienced Lexington criminal defense attorney is essential to make sure that you achieve the best possible outcome and protect your reputation.
+Talking to an experienced Lexington criminal defense lawyer is essential to ensure that you achieve the best possible outcome and protect your reputation.

 It’s important to take criminal charges seriously, even if you know that you are innocent.
-The police make arrests when they are convinced they have sufficient proof to substantiate the charges.
-But they don’t always get the facts straight or follow protocols that protect your rights.
-A lawyer can analyze the circumstances of your case and determine whether it is best to get the charges minimized, fight for dismissal, or arrange for a plea bargain.
+The police make arrests when they are convinced they have sufficient proof to substantiate the charges, but they don’t always get the facts straight or follow protocols that protect your rights.
+A defense lawyer can analyze the circumstances of your case and determine whether it is best to get the charges minimized, fight for dismissal, or arrange for a plea bargain.

 Bond is a deposit that must be made to get you out of jail.
 You may be able to pay it directly or have it put up by a bail bondsman.
 In South Carolina, there are several different types of bond, including: